See why our members love IQI.

 About Us

 Come discover quilting creativity and fellowship along Lake Michigan and a bit west by joining our quilting guild.
-Illinois Quilters Inc. (IQI) has members from the south side of Chicago north into southeast Wisconsin.
+Illinois Quilters Inc. (IQI) has members from the south side of Chicago and north into southeast Wisconsin.

+We usually meet the first Thursday of most months, with a speaker or another program.
 Doors open at 6:30pm and meetings begin at 7.
-The lecture by our quest speaker is followed by a short break.
-You have time to browse our extensive library and check out books (our guild has the largest quilt-book collection in northern Illinois).
+The lecture is followed by a short break.
+Browse our extensive library and check out books (our guild has the largest quilt-book collection in northern Illinois) and sign up for workshops then.

 After the break there are committee reports, information about future events, and the always-popular member quilt show-and-tell.
 The meeting closes with a door prize giveaway.
 There’s plenty of time for visiting.